 Recommended for Breakfast because: A great option in the hip Pigneto neighborhood, a short tram or bus ride from the historical center.

 Maria's expert tip: Try the cheesecake.
-It's to die for!
+With a delicious strawberry topping, it's to die for!

 How many places do you know of where you can sit in a charming Renaissance cloister while sipping on a cappuccino?
 Not too many, that's for sure.
 The Choistro del Bramante is a cloister turned venue space for art and photographic exhibitions.
 It's also attached to the Santa Maria della Pace church.
 On the first floor of the cloister, there is a lovely café where one can have coffee, tea and some good conversation.
 They also serve sandwiches and salads for lunch.
 A lovely perk in addition to the charming view is the free WiFi for guests.
 BUS: 492, 30.